skip to Main Content

 A person named as the executor of a will can decline the duty before beginning the estate administration.

 Will-writers are able to name multiple people as executors of their will – known as co-executors.
-This can be a good idea in some cases as it eases the workload onto multiple people, however, co-executors must agree to all decisions made on behalf of the estate.
+This is beneficial in some cases as it spreads the workload across multiple people.
+However, co-executors must agree to all decisions made on behalf of the estate.
 This can further complicate or prolong the estate administration process.
 Frequently, parents choose to name all of their children as co-executors in the interest of fairness.
 If some of the children have moved away, the task of coordinating the administration process can become more difficult.
 Naming co-executors can be beneficial in some cases, but can be detrimental in others.
-It is important to carefully consider who you appoint executor of your estate, and in cases of co-executorship, it is essential that the executors are able to work well together.
+It is important to carefully consider who to appoint.
+In cases of co-executorship, it is essential that the executors are able to work well together.

-For will-writers looking for a truly neutral, indifferent party to act as their executor, a lawyer, accountant, or corporate trustee can be appointed executor.
-This will obviously cost more than naming a close friend or family member would, however, it will ensure that the estate is administered at a professional level.
+For will-writers looking for a truly neutral party to act as executor, a professional executor can be appointed.
+They are often lawyers, notaries or accountants.
+This will cost more than naming a loved one would, however, it will ensure that the estate is administered at a professional level.
 Sometimes, people choose to name a professional and a family member as co-executors.
-This way, the family member can handle most of the estate affairs with the professional assisting when needed and ensuring that the estate administration is done properly.
-For more information, read our blog on whether you should appoint a professional executor or not.
+This way, the family member can handle most of the estate affairs, and the professional can assist them.
+This ensures that the administration is done properly and efficiently.
+For more on this, read our blog on whether you should appoint a professional executor or not.

 Characteristics of a Good Executor

-Being named as an estate’s executor involves a lot of responsibility and authority that could be abused if put into the hands of the wrong person.
-Because of this, will-writers should be sure that they are choosing the right person to be named as executor of their will.
-Typically, it’s recommended that will-writers choose an executor who is objective, trustworthy, living in the same city as them, and willing to take on the responsibilities of the role.
+Will-writers should be sure that they are choosing the right person to act as executor of their will.
+Will-writers should choose an executor who is objective, trustworthy, lives nearby, and willing to take on the role.

 a) Objectivity

-Executors are tasked with acting in the best interest of the beneficiaries of the estate by closely following the directions left in the will.
+Executors must act in the best interest of the estate’s beneficiaries and strictly adhere to the will’s directions.
 If the executor is named as a beneficiary in the will, which they often are, they should always be acting from an objective standpoint.
 The executor cannot act in ways to maximize their benefit from the estate at the cost of other beneficiaries’ entitlements.
 Objectivity is essential to the estate administration process and it’s important that the executor can take a neutral position when making decisions on behalf of an estate.

 b) Trustworthiness